Yahia995/traffic-monitoring-system/dashboard-frontend/README.md

-# 🚦 Dashboard Frontend — Traffic Monitoring System (MVP)
+# 🚦 Dashboard Frontend — Traffic Monitoring System

+**Current Version**: v1.0 (MVP) ✅
+**Next Version**: v1.5 (Stabilization & Enhancements) 🚧

 This module represents the **Frontend Dashboard** of the Traffic Monitoring System.
 It provides a **simple web interface** to upload traffic videos, trigger analysis via the backend, and visualize detected traffic violations.

 The frontend is built with **React + Vite** and communicates exclusively with the **Ktor backend API**.